slingr-stack/quickbooks-package/README.md

 The QuickBooks package has the following features:

 - Authentication for the QuickBooks API
-- Shortcuts to access the QuickBooks API
+- Shortcuts to access the QuickBooks Online API and QuickBooks Payments API
 - Support for webhooks

 In most cases, you will be using the provided shortcuts to access the API.
 For example, you could use the API directly by doing an HTTP request like this: